 - 1 Connect one end of the pressure cable to the HemoSphere advanced monitor. - 2 To de-air and prime I.V. flush bag and TruWave transducer: Invert normal saline bag (anticoagulation per institution policy).
 Spike I.V. bag with fluid administration set, keeping drip chamber upright.
-While keeping I.V. bag inverted, gently squeeze air out of bag with one hand while pulling flush tab (Snap-tab) with the other hand until air is emptied from I.V. bag and drip chamber is filled to desired level (1⁄2 or full). - 3 Insert flush bag into pressure infuser bag (DO NOT INFLATE) and hang on IV pole at least 2 feet (60cm) above the transducer. - 4 With gravity only (no pressure in Pressure Bag), flush TruWave transducer holding pressure tubing in upright position as the column of fluid raises through the tubing, pushing air out of the pressure tubing until the fluid reaches the end of the tubing (flushing under pressure creates turbulence and increased occurrence of bubbles). - 5 Pressurize the pressure bag until it reaches 300 mmHg. - 6 Fast-flush transducer tubing while tapping on tubing and stopcocks to remove any residual bubbles. - 7 Use a straight in or out motion to connect the TruWave DPT to the HemoSphere pressure cable.
-The pressure cable LED that surrounds the zero button (see 2 in figure 10-1) will flash green indicating that the DPT is detected.
-A yellow light indicates a fault condition.
-If this occurs refer to the status bar for specific fault condition details. - 8 Connect tubing to catheter, and then aspirate and flush system to assure catheter is intra-vascular and remove residual bubbles.

-- 9 Use routine transducer calibration procedures (according to institutional policy) to ensure proper pressure signals are being transmitted.
+While keeping I.V. bag inverted, gently squeeze air out of bag with one hand while pulling flush tab (Snap-tab) with the other hand until air is emptied from I.V. bag and drip chamber is filled to desired level (1/2 or full). - 3 Insert flush bag into pressure infuser bag (DO NOT INFLATE) and hang on IV pole at least 2 feet (60cm) above the transducer. - 4 With gravity only (no pressure in Pressure Bag), flush TruWave transducer holding pressure tubing in upright position as the column of fluid raises through the tubing, pushing air out of the pressure tubing until the fluid reaches the end of the tubing (flushing under pressure creates turbulence and increased occurrence of bubbles). - 5 Pressurize the pressure bag until it reaches 300 mmHg. - 6 Fast-flush transducer tubing while tapping on tubing and stopcocks to remove any residual bubbles. - 7 Use a straight in or out motion to connect the TruWave DPT to the HemoSphere pressure cable. - 8 Connect tubing to catheter, and then aspirate and flush system to assure catheter is intra-vascular and remove residual bubbles. - 9 Use routine transducer calibration procedures (according to institutional policy) to ensure proper pressure signals are being transmitted.
 Refer to the TruWave pressure transducer's instructions for use. - 10 Follow steps for entering patient data.
-See Patient Data on page 104. - 11 Follow the instructions below for zeroing the transducer.
+See Patient Data on page 116. - 11 Follow the instructions below for zeroing the transducer.